PranayJuneCS/CalScheduler/README.md

-# CalScheduler
+# CalSync
-Import Your Schedule Straight To Google Calendar
+Transfer Your Berkeley Course Schedule Straight To Google Calendar